trizen/raku-rosettacode/programming_tasks/F/Function_composition.md

 # [Function composition][1]

-The function composition operator is <tt>∘</tt>, U+2218 RING OPERATOR (with a "Texas" version <tt>o</tt> for the Unicode challenged).
+The function composition operator is `∘`, U+2218 RING OPERATOR (with a "Texas" version `o` for the Unicode challenged).
 Here we compose a routine, an operator, and a lambda:

 ```perl
 sub triple($n) { 3 * $n }